jolocom/smartwallet-app/README.md

 Try to run `solid`, if it fails make sure the `node` package version >= v6.0.0

+If you're on Windows and getting the error `Missing VCBuild` during the installation of solid-server, you need to install the [VC++ Build Tools](http://landinghub.visualstudio.com/visual-cpp-build-tools): select both Windows 8.1 and Windows 10 SDKs, and, if you're on Windows 7, also select the .NET Framework.
+Then, run `npm config set msvs_version 2015 --global` and/or modify the PATH so that msbuild or vcbuild is accessible from the CLI.
+Install solid-server globally again; ignore potential errors and try running "solid".

 ## Install ssl certificates for solid-server

 For local testing you will also need to generate a ssl-cert and ssl-key, you should be able to do that buy running: